AdnanBabakan/Easyform/README.md

 ```
 Or you can use CDN for including this plugin.

-There are two version of CDN hosted file.
+There are two versions of CDN hosted files.

-The code below will not be updated for new version ( Safe use ):
+The code below will not be updated for new versions ( Safe use ):
 ```html
 <script src="https://cdn.rawgit.com/AdnanBabakan/Easyform/4cfc3cb8/js/easyform.min.js"></script>
 ```
-The code will be updated for new version and new features ( May cause problems in major updates ):
+The code below will be updated for new versions and new features ( May cause problems in major updates ):
 ```html
 <script src="https://rawgit.com/AdnanBabakan/Easyform/master/js/easyform.min.js"></script>
 ```